Helen Hoover: Early life and career

 Hoover had an unconventional career for a woman.
 Born January 20, 1910, in Greenville, Ohio, Hoover was the daughter of Thomas Franklin and Hannah Gomersall Blackburn.
 She attended Ohio University from 1927 to 1929, until her father died suddenly in 1929.
 She and her mother moved to Chicago out of economic necessity, where Helen sought work as an addressograph operator and as a proofreader.
 During World War II, she was able to get a job as an analytical chemist with Pittsburgh Testing Laboratory and also took night courses at De Paul University and the University of Chicago.
 Following the war, she was able to continue in this field, working at Ahlberg Bearing Company as a metallurgist from 1945 to 1948.
-In 1948 she became a research metallurgist at International Harvester Co., where work she did earned her a patent for agricultural implement disks.
+In 1948 she became a research metallurgist at International Harvester Co., where her work earned her a patent for agricultural implement disks.

 While in Chicago, she met Adrian Everett Hoover, an artist, and they were married in 1937.